NOW THROUGH CYBER MONDAY

 25% off everything!

 It’s our best sale of the year, on now through Cyber Monday.
-SAVE 25% on everything at Shop Skeptic, including: books, science lecture DVDs, clothing and other cool swag, like t-shirts and hoodies, stickers, lapel pins, Skeptic magazine subscriptions and back issues, as well as Skeptic eGift Certificates.
+SAVE 25% on everything at Shop Skeptic, including: books, science lecture DVDs, clothing and other cool swag, like t-shirts and hoodies, stickers, lapel pins, Skeptic magazine subscriptions and back issues.
 Skeptic digital subscriptions and digital back issues are also on sale via PocketMags.com.

 This sale ends at 23:59:59 Sunday, November 28, 2016 (PST).